noahehall/theBookOfNoah/databases/mysql_new.md

     - only method for viewing the options for a table

-## DATABASES - database & table schema
+## DATABASES database & table schema
-  - notes
   - the database keyword is synonmyous with `schema`
   - a database name cannot be longer than 64 bytes (not chars)
   - if you want a db name to contain quotes you must enable thee sql `ansi_quotes` mode

+### DATABASE OPTIONS database & table schema
   - `create database` creates a new database with the given name
   - `create schema` see create database

+  - `drop database` delete a given database along with all of its tables and data
+    - requires drop privilege
+    - numbr of tables deleted is returned int he rows affected count
+      - if the database does not exist or if there are other files int he databases filesystem directory an error message will be displayed
+        - the tables will still be deleted if other files exist
+        - but the foreign file and the directory for the database wont be removed
+          - they will have to be deleted manually
+      - if the database is deleted
+        - see security

+### SERVERS database & table schema
+  - `alter server` used with the federated storage engine to change the connectino parameters of a server created with `create server`
+    - requires `super` privileges
   - `create server` for use with the federated storage engine to set the connection parameters
       - the values given are stored int he mysql db in the server table in a new row
       - server name cannot exceed 63 chars
       - if an option is not give, the default`create server` will b ean empty string
-  - `drop database` delete a given database along with all of its tables and data -
+  - `drop server` for use with federated storage engines to delet a given server that is created with `creat server`

-## TABLES - database & table schema
+## TABLES database & table schema
   - reference table: is referenced by another table via a primary key
     - e.g. books table will reference authors table